There’s a wrong way to eat a hot dog, the National Hot Dog and Sausage Council says

 (NEXSTAR) – Americans are expected to eat roughly 150 million hot dogs on July 4th — and many of those Americans will be doing it wrong, according to the National Hot Dog and Sausage Council.

-The National Hot Dog and Sausage Council (NHDSC), a trade association established by the North American Meat Institute (NAMI) in 1994, has long celebrated all varieties of hot dogs and condiments.
+The National Hot Dog and Sausage Council, a trade association established by the North American Meat Institute in 1994, has long celebrated all varieties of hot dogs and condiments.
 But there’s one topping the NHDSC just can’t tolerate, and the council is making its feelings known ahead of Independence Day.

 “No matter how you top it, any hot dog is delicious,” said NHDSC President Eric Mittenthal in a 2021 press release.
 “Well, except for [hot dogs] with ketchup.
 The National Hot Dog and Sausage Council etiquette guide says only children should eat their hot dogs with ketchup.”